Luigi's Mansion 2 HD Remains in 1st Place on the French Charts

-Luigi's Mansion 2 HD (NS) has remained first place on the French charts for week 27, 2024, according to SELL.
+Luigi's Mansion 2 HD (NS) has remained in first place on the French charts for week 28, 2024, according to SELL.

 Mario Kart 8 Deluxe (NS) remained in second place and Super Mario Bros.
-Wonder (NS) is up one spot to third place.
-Princess Peach: Showtime!
-(NS) and The Legend of Zelda: Tears of the Kingdom (NS) re-entered the top five in fourth and fifth places, respectively.
+Wonder (NS) remained in third place.
+Animal Crossing: New Horizons (NS) re-entered the top five in fourth place and Princess Peach: Showtime!
+(NS) dropped one spot to fourth place.

 Top sellers per system were as follows: